TimSteinke/multi_robotcar/README.md

-# Radar Robotcar Player Node
+# ROS Radar Robotcar Player
+This is a ROS node (targeting ROS noetic) for playing the Lidar, Camera, and GPS/INS modalities of the [Oxford Radar RobotCar Dataset](https://oxford-robotics-institute.github.io/radar-robotcar-dataset/) in real-time.

-**Note:** This is a rewrite of the [original radar-robotcar-dataset-ros](https://github.com/Rongxi-Zhang/radar-robotcar-dataset-ros/tree/ros1) (checked out at ref.
-1b48b8a).
-The original license (GPL) is attached.  **Differences** to the original player:
+**Note:** This is a rewrite of the [radar-robotcar-dataset-ros](https://github.com/Rongxi-Zhang/radar-robotcar-dataset-ros/tree/ros1) by Rongxi Zhang.
+The original license ([GPL v3](./LICENSE)) has been kept.

+**Changes**:
 - No saving to rosbag
 - No radar support

-- Sensor streams play synchronized by coupling playback to real-time
+- Sensor streams play **synchronously** by coupling playback to real-time
-- Static TF publishing via URDF
+- Static TF publishing via **URDF**
-- Delayed playback and 'clip' feature to start in the middle of a sequence (see parameters in launch file)
+- Delayed playback and 'clipping' feature to start in the middle of a sequence (see parameters in launch file)
-- Can play multiple sequences in parallel to simulate a multi-agent setup
+- Can play **multiple sequences** in parallel to simulate a multi-agent setup
 - Some refactoring and renaming
 - Uses ROS logging interface